d3k-Maps/SC-Notes/README.md

 # by d3k

-> an archive of all the StarCraft: Brood War (UMS) custom maps made by d3k since 2003
+> an archive of all the StarCraft: Brood War (UMS) custom maps made by d3k

 | Map Name | Last Modified |
 | :--- | :--- |